-The continuous variables were tested for the data distribution normality using the Shapiro-Wilk test.
+The continuous variables were tested for the data distribution normality using Shapiro-Wilk test.
 Normally distributed data were tested using unpaired Student T test and displayed as mean \pm standard deviation.
-The skewed data were tested using Wilcoxon rank-sum test and displayed as median and interquartile range.
-The categorical variables were compared using Fisher's exact test.
-The comparison with $p\leq0.05$ was considered significantly different.
-A receiver operating characteristic curve was generated for each criterion.
-The statistical analysis for this study was generated using Statistical Analysis Software version 9.4 for Windows (SAS Institute, Inc; Cary, North Carolina).
+The skewed data were tested using Wilcoxon Rank-Sum test and displayed as median and interquartile range (IQR).
+The categorical variables were compared using Fisher's Exact test.
+The comparison with p \leq 0.05 was considered significantly different.
+A Receiver Operating Characteristic Curve (ROC) was generated for each criterion.
+The statistical analysis for this study was generated using Statistical Analysis Software (SAS), version 9.4 for Windows (SAS Institute Inc., Cary, NC, USA).